Genusbiz/docs/developers/security-and-privacy/account-profiles.md

 <span style="FONT-STYLE: italic">Active Directory

-*   **On missing account.** <span style="FONT-WEIGHT: normal">For a sign in attempt through Active Directory, it is possible to automatically create a new account if one does not already exist.
-To create an account automatically, select **Automatically create an account**<span style="FONT-WEIGHT: normal">.
-To reject a sign in attempt with a missing account, select **Reject sign in attempt<span style="FONT-WEIGHT: normal">.**
+*   **On missing account.** For a sign in attempt through Active Directory, it is possible to automatically create a new account if one does not already exist.
+To create an account automatically, select **Automatically create an account**.
+To reject a sign in attempt with a missing account, select **Reject sign in attempt.**

 <span style="FONT-STYLE: italic">ID-porten